FreeRTOS/FreeRTOS-Community-Supported-Demos/Renesas-RISC-V-MCU_llvm/README.md

 	- `FreeRTOS/FreeRTOS/Source/Portable/GCC/RISC-V`
 	- `FreeRTOS/FreeRTOS/Source/Portable/GCC/RISC-V/chip_specific_extensions/RISCV_MTIME_CLINT_no_extensions`
 	- `FreeRTOS/FreeRTOS/Source/include`
+	- **NOTE**: The actual compiler from the Renesas toolchain is LLVM, but since the GCC port files work perfectly they are used here
 - Add to the default includes of the assembler:
 	- `FreeRTOS/FreeRTOS/Source/Portable/GCC/RISC-V`
 - (Enable the machine timer from the Smart Configurator)